 - Hit the Road (opens new window)—An online learning tool that helps teach young people ages 10–15 about the importance of saving and spending wisely.
 This game is available on MyCreditUnion.gov in English and Spanish.

 - Money 101 Quiz (opens new window)—Take the Money 101 online quiz to see how well you know the faces on dollars and coins.

 Do you have resources addressing the fraud risks for older Americans?

-Yes, the NCUA has a video (opens new window) highlighting financial exploitation of older adults and the agency offers resources to help prevent elder financial abuse (opens new window), including a one page flyer (opens new window) to help credit union staff spot and report possible elder financial abuse and recognize financial scams (opens new window) specifically targeting older people.
+Yes, the NCUA has a video (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) highlighting financial exploitation of older adults and the agency offers resources to help prevent elder financial abuse (opens new window), including a one page flyer (opens new window) to help credit union staff spot and report possible elder financial abuse and recognize financial scams (opens new window) specifically targeting older people.

 In 2022, the Consumer Financial Protection Bureau’s Office of Older Americans joined with the NCUA’s Division of Consumer Affairs to host a webinar for credit unions.
 Participants received an overview of elder financial exploitation, resources to inform prevention, and tools to report abuse.
-To view the webinar, visit this YouTube page, How Credit Unions Can Protect Older Americans Against Exploitation (opens new window).Close and return to top
+To view the webinar, visit this YouTube page, How Credit Unions Can Protect Older Americans Against Exploitation (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .Close and return to top

 How can our credit union better serve the disabled community?